Code-Institute-Submissions/globeconnections/README.md

 The tool utilized to organize the CSS file is [CSS-CLEANER](https://html-cleaner.com/css/ "Free online css cleaner and beautifyer").

+The tool utilized to validate JavaScript is [ESPRIMA](https://esprima.org/demo/validate.html "Syntax Validator checks for mistakes and errors in Javascript codes").

-The borders and shadows in the website are created with the following tool: [BORDERS-SHADOWS GENERATOR](https://html-css-js.com/css/generator/box-shadow/ "Free online resource to generate creative borders and shadows within seconds").
+The borders and shadows in the website are created with the following tool: [BORDER-SHADOW GENERATOR](https://html-css-js.com/css/generator/box-shadow/ "Free online resource to generate creative borders and shadows within seconds").

 Additional help was requested from [SLACK](https://slack.com/intl/en-gb/ "Free online chat forum to discuss programming queries with people working in the industry").